Skip to main content

 What Are We Looking for in the Blood Work?

 The goal of testing during therapy is specific.
-The objective is to confirm that your total testosterone level is within the normal for a premenopausal woman, as defined by the laboratory conducting the test.
+The objective is to confirm that your total testosterone level is within the normal physiological range for a premenopausal woman, as defined by the laboratory conducting the test.
 It is a verification of safety.

 Serum concentrations of testosterone do not directly correlate with the degree of symptom improvement, so there is no specific number that is targeted for efficacy.
 Instead, the blood work serves as a guardrail, ensuring the therapy does not lead to supraphysiological concentrations, which are levels higher than what the body would naturally produce.
 This is why formulations like transdermal gels are often preferred; they provide a steady, controlled release, whereas injections or pellets can cause significant spikes in hormone levels.